Mangar2/yaha/README.md

 *FS20 remote controls
 *ZWave (integrated via OpenZwave)

 Nearly everything is programmed from the scratch.

-<h3>The Broker</h3>
+### The Broker

 The controlling core is a "MQTT like" broker using HTTP instead of Websockets.